OpenTranslationBible/open-bible/en-GB/27.Daniel/md/daniel-06.md

 ## Daniel 6:28

-So Daniel prospered during the reign of Darius and the reign of Cyrus the Persian.
+Thus, Daniel thrived during the reign of Darius and the rule of Cyrus the Persian.